Little Yoga Space

 Thai Massage, with its grounding and deeply relaxing qualities, is the perfect antidote to our modern lifestyle stresses.
 With the release of holding and blockages, not only the body can regenerate, but the mind also has a chance to quieten down.

 Thai Massage promotes general health and well-being.
-Working to release blockages in the body’s energy system, it can help to improve posture, lower back pain, breathing and flexibility.
+Working to release blockages in the body, it can help to improve posture, lower back pain, breathing and flexibility.
 It helps to dissolve muscular tension and can counteract physical and mental exhaustion, stress symptoms and discomfort.
-The neurological response makes the organs work more efficiently, so digestion and circulation can improve, blood pressure level can normalise and headaches disappear.
+The neurological response makes the organs work more efficiently, so digestion and circulation can improve, blood pressure levels can normalise and headaches disappear.

 Qualification & certificate